clementbera/wizard-battle-arena/README.md

 To demo, download one of the demo folder and use the scripts (startMac or startLinux).
 The idea is to demo by starting the VM headless, open the UI outside of the Morphic infrastructure, and close the image when the main SDL2 window is killed.

+Note: The Mac demo works up to Mac OS X 10.12.
+For Mac OS X 10.13 and onwards (High Sierra), there are no known working VMs.
+Recent VMs works on Mac OS X 10.13, but they have a SDL2 bindings where keyboard events have bad interactions with Pharo event handling, leading the game to be unplayable.
+Old VMs are incompatible due to Apple changes.

 # Building a development runtime

 ## OS and base image